 Under the plan presented in the DEIS approximately 5.3 acres of the 9.2-acre area classified as oak-tulip tree forest ecological community would have been disturbed.
 Under the FEIS Plan, the area to be disturbed would be reduced to under an acre resulting from grading for the stormwater basins and the corner of the condominium building.
 As documented on the historical aerial photographs included in the DEIS, this area was previously cleared and part of the prior agricultural and orchard use.
-As this area to be disturbed is separated from the larger, in-tact oak-tulip tree forest ecological community which extends to the south by the on-site wetland area, and was previously cleared, the integrity of the oak-tulip tree forest ecological community in this area is marginal, at best.
+As this area to be disturbed is separated from the larger, in-tact oak-tulip tree forest ecological community which extends off-site to the south by the on-site wetland area, and was previously cleared, the integrity of the oak-tulip tree forest ecological community in this area is marginal, at best.
+Less than 20 trees with a dbh of 6" or greater would need to be removed to accommodate the grading for the stormwater basin.
+No large specimen trees are included in this area, and none of the trees are either oak or tulips.